 Will someone show us around on the day?

 We do not offer tour guides as part of your day.
 Apart from your workshop sessions, your time around the Discovery Centre will be self-guided.
-However, our expert staff will be on hand in our exhibitions to provide assistance and answer any questions.
+However, our expert Explainers will be on hand in our exhibition areas to provide assistance and answer any questions.

 We have also created a set of worksheets to help guide your group around our exhibitions.
 Please see our worksheets page.
 If you wish to use these, please print them out and bring them with you on the day.